How can I clean up my account and free up space?

-Some users create the same custom field for deals and contacts (person or organizations) to have that piece of information always visible in the Detail View when opening either deals or contacts.
+Some users create the same custom field for deals and contacts (people or organizations) to have that piece of information always visible in the detail view when opening either deals or contacts.

-Having a custom field created twice can cause confusion, and it will take up significant space in your custom field storage.
+Creating a custom field twice can cause confusion and take up significant space in your custom field storage.

-For example, users could create a multiple option field called «Source» in the Lead/deal and the Person sections to identify the source from which that deal was obtained.
+For example, users could create a multiple option field called "Source" in the lead, deal or person sections to identify the source the deal was obtained from.

-It may be important to have this Source information visible when opening the contact or the deal linked to it, but having two custom fields created with the same name could be confusing when filling out the fields.
+Having this "Source" information visible when opening the contact or the deal linked to it may be important, but having two custom fields created with the same name could be confusing when filling out the fields.

-To avoid this, we recommend that you review the Lead/deal, Person, and Organization sections in your Data Fields settings to see if there are fields that overlap and that you can delete.
+To avoid this, we recommend you review the lead or deal, person, and organization sections in your data fields settings to see if there are fields that overlap and that you can delete.

 For the time being, the only way to manually merge and change the type of custom fields is with the Pipedrive System ID feature.
 You can find a guide on how to do it in this article.